 Make it easy for viewers to expedite the review of meeting components of interest by choosing a media solution that allows you to bookmark specific meeting segments—without the need for technical video editing or post-production aftereffects knowledge.

 Your digitally minded, time-constrained citizens want easy ways to consume content and learn about relevant topics and initiatives in the place they call home.
-By leveraging the latest technologies, you provide your tax-paying voters with access to local leaders and information that they need.
+By leveraging the latest technologies, you provide your tax-paying voters with access to local leaders and the information that they need.
 Remember, more informed citizens mean more involved voters, happier residents, and a more engaged citizenry.
-For more tips and best practices on creating high-quality videos of your public meetings, click below to download our full-length fact sheet.